-Thursday: Take the day off.
+- Thursday: Take the day off.

-Friday: Take a 20-minute walk at 7 a.m. around the block.
+- Friday: Take a 20-minute walk at 7 a.m. around the block.

-Saturday: Walk with your family at 10 a.m. for 45 minutes in park.
+- Saturday: Walk with your family at 10 a.m. for 45 minutes in park.

-Sunday: Bike ride with your spouse for 60 minutes in park at noon.
+- Sunday: Bike ride with your spouse for 60 minutes in park at noon.
 Mom will baby-sit.

 Another plan I like is the five-minute out, five-minute back plan.
 Just like it sounds, you walk for five minutes from your starting point, turn around, and walk back.
 It's simple and doable for almost everyone.
 It's a change in your activity behavior even though it's not all that much, and you can increase as you get more used to it.
 From five minutes you could go to seven and a half out, seven and a half back, a total of 15 minutes just like that.
 And you can keep your eye on 15 out, 15 back, and there you go meeting the Surgeon General's recommendation of 30 minutes.
 If you're feeling ambitious, you can add some abdominal crunches and push-ups once you get back.
 For push-ups, if you can't do a standard one on the floor, modify them by leaning against a wall, leaning against a table, or on your knees on the floor.
 The lower you go the harder they are.
 Start with two to three sets of crunches and push-ups, 12-15 repetitions, three to four days a week.
 As they get easier, you can increase the intensity of crunches by going slower or putting your legs in the air with your knees bent.
 As push-ups get easier, you can go to the next lower level (for example, from wall to table to on your knees on the floor).

 I suggest keeping records of your weekly progress by writing down what happens, or at least checking off that you followed through, and then setting your weekly plan every week for at least three months.
 Then at three months, you can evaluate your progress and see if any changes need to be made.
 How will you know if you're ready to stop setting weekly goals each week?
 Ask yourself if you believe you will be exercising regularly in six months.
 If the answer is "I'm not sure," or "no," then you ought to continue to set weekly goals.
-If you are confident that you can maintain the behavior and will be exercising in six months, then you may not need to set weekly goals, but at the fist sign of slipping, you ought to go back to it.
+If you are confident that you can maintain the behavior and will be exercising in six months, then you may not need to set weekly goals, but at the first sign of slipping, you ought to go back to it.